elyasp/flappx/README.md

 ##### Using react, node, styled-components, typescript, mysql, and an express router

-#### To Run the App in local environment or using your own Database
+#### To Run the App in local environment

 1. CD to root of app
 2. npm install
-3. Add .env file in root with values
+3. Add .env file in root with custom values
    - DB_HOST
    - DB_PORT
    - DB_USER